ishmilan2/ishmilan.github.io/en/blog/_posts/16-02-02-migrate-jenkins-to-docker-container.md

 ## Step Four – Migrate the information to the container.

-Once the folders structure has been created, the migration of the Jenkins' information is very simple.
+Once the folders structure has been created, the migration of the **_Jenkins_** information is very simple.

 First, you must delete all the information located inside the folder `~/jenkins/data`.